Synobsys/synobsys.github.io/toolbox.md

 * Stack Overflow provides a platform for programmers to share knowledge.
 * A huge pool of various questions and detailed answers on programming.

+### [DBeaver]

+DBeaver Community is a free cross-platform database tool for developers, database administrators, analysts, and everyone working with data.
+It supports all popular SQL databases like MySQL, MariaDB, PostgreSQL, SQLite, Apache Family, and more.

 ### [SQuirreL SQL]